Arsenal targets top 4 after summer of discontent

 Losing Aaron Ramsey on a free transfer to Juventus was another difficult pill for supporters to swallow over the summer, even if they had been aware of his impending departure for some time.

-The Welshman has not yet been replaced and Emery will now need to get more of a consistent tune out of Mesut Ozil in the hope of filling a massive hole in his team.
+Emery will now need to get more of a consistent tune out of Mesut Ozil in the hope of filling a massive hole in his team.

 All in all, it promises to be an interesting nine months at the Emirates Stadium in Arsenal’s quest to return to Europe’s elite — and the question of whether this current squad belongs there or not will certainly be answered during that time.